About enrolment schemes

 - Further information

-To offer the best quality of education, the network of schools has to respond in areas where populations are growing, and the requirements of communities are changing.
+To offer the best quality of education, the network of state schools has to respond in areas where populations are growing, and the requirements of communities are changing.

 Learn about enrolment schemes in English & te reo Māori:

 A school with an enrolment scheme has a home zone, which is a geographically defined area around the school.

 - Students living inside the zone are guaranteed a place at the school.

 - Students who live outside the zone can apply to enrol but acceptance of their application is subject to places being available for them – and if there are fewer places available than there are applicants, their acceptance is subject to the outcome of a pre-enrolment process called a ballot.